Other Options When Facing an Unplanned Pregnancy

 If you decide to place your child for adoption with a loving family, know that you as a birth mother can decide what kind of adoption would be best for you and your baby.
 Every year, roughly 14,000 women in the United States make the decision to make an adoption plan for their child, and each woman is given the opportunity to choose how involved she wants to be with both the adoption process and the child to whom she has given birth.6

 Some birth mothers choose an open adoption, in which they are able to communicate with their babies and the adoptive families.7 There are many kinds of open adoptions available, from those with just minimal contact to those in which the birth mother plays a major role in the life of the child she has placed.
 So you can choose not only whether to have a closed or open adoption, but also what level of openness you feel is best.
-To learn more about available options, please feel free to contact us or bethany.org.
+To learn more about available options, please feel free to contact us, nightlight.org, or lifetimeadoption.com.

 Contact Us Any Time For Confidential Help